My Quiet Kitchen

 close up of crisp cookies stacked on baking sheet, some with chocolate chips.

-Almond Flour Cookies (Vegan, 3 Ingredients!)
+Almond Flour Cookies (Vegan, 3 Ingredients)

 Author: Lori Rasmussen, My Quiet Kitchen

 These 3-ingredient vegan almond flour cookies are rich, shortbread-like, crisp on the edges, irresistibly chewy in the middle, and they just might be the easiest cookies you'll ever make!
-No refined-sugar, eggs, oil or gluten.
+No refined-sugar, eggs, dairy, oil or gluten.
 Ready in 20 minutes!
 Allergy-friendly other than almonds.

-4.96 from 66 votes
+5 from 68 votes

 Servings: 12 cookies

-Prep Time: 10 minutes mins
+Prep:10 minutes mins

-Cook Time: 10 minutes mins
+Cook:10 minutes mins

-Total Time: 20 minutes mins
+Total Time:20 minutes mins

 Save on Pinterest Print Recipe